 Much of the water flowing through Flat Rock Brook comes from runoff of rainfall and snow melt throughout the surrounding suburban developments.
 We are monitoring the following water characteristics to help people understand the impact they can have on aquatic ecosystems, to identify specific problems, and to work towards solutions of those problems.
-We sampled water from 4 locations of Flat Rock Brook: the northern tributary, the southern tributary, north of Macfadden's wetland (after the two tributaries meet), and in the stream at the picnic area along Jones Road.
+We regularly sample water from several locations along Flat Rock Brook, including both the northern and southern tributaries upstream from McFaddens Wetland, and in the stream at the picnic area along Jones Road.

 Dissolved Oxygen in the water is required by all animal life, ranging from fish to insect larva to microorganisms.
 The diversity of organisms in the water drops significantly if dissolved oxygen levels are too low.
 D.O. comes from diffusion from the atmosphere (increased by waterfalls and rapids) and from living plants doing photosynthesis.
 Low dissolved oxygen can result from too much dead organic matter in the water, as the decomposing bacteria consuming this organic matter use up much of the oxygen.
 D.O. is measured in parts per million.
 Levels below 6 ppm cause problems for many organisms.

 Turbidity is a measure of the lack of clarity of water due to suspended solid matter.
 Turbid or cloudy water, possibly caused by runoff of sediment from erosion or excess algae growth, blocks sunlight needed by submerged vegetation.
 Particles can interfere with gills in fish and invertebrates.
 The particles causing the turbidity eventually settle to the bottom, covering the natural gravel material required by organisms, and in the long term causing bodies of water to completely fill in.
 Turbidity is measured in Jackson Turbidity Units (JTU).